albertodev01/equations/README.md

 ---

 The `equations` package is written purely in Dart and helps you solve equations.
 Whether you're building a CLI application, a web server or a cross-platform Flutter project, `equations` has you covered.
-Here's what you can do with this package:
+Here's what you can do with this :

-  - solve polynomial equations with `Algebraic` types;
+  - solve polynomial equations and inequalities with `Algebraic` types;
   - solve nonlinear equations with `Nonlinear` types;
   - solve linear systems of equations with `SystemSolver` types;